-Configuration task Command Location of procedure Initialize all Fabric Watch classes. fwClassInit "Activating Fabric Watch using a Telnet session" on page 23.
-Set the boundary and alarm level to custom or default.
-Note: These commands reset all thresholds for all classes and cannot be configured on individual ports. fwSetToCustom fwSetToDefault "Setting Fabric Watch custom and default values" on page 30.
-Configure Fabric Watch e-mail alerts for all classes. fwMailCfg "E-mail notification configuration" on page 31.
-Configure and show alarms filtering for Fabric Watch for all classes. fwAlarmsFilterSet fwAlarmsFilterShow "Configuring alarm notifications" on page 34.
-Set the following parameters for SFP, Fabric, Security, and Performance monitoring: Class Area type Time base Threshold level Trigger (boundary level) Action (notification type) Buffer thConfig Chapter 6, "Fabric, Security, SFP, and Performance Monitoring".
-Enable or disable monitoring for the 10 Gbps thMonitor Chapter 6, "Fabric, Security, SFP, and
+Configuration task Command Location of procedure Initialize all Fabric Watch classes. fwClassInit Activating Fabric Watch using a Telnet session on page 35 Set the boundary and alarm level to custom or default. ooundary and alarm level to custom or fwSetToCustom fwSetToDefault NOTE These commands reset all thresholds for all cla configured on individual ports. sses and cannot be - - Configure Fabric Watch e-mail alerts for all fwMailCfg classes.
+E-mail notification configuration on page 43 Configure and show alarms filtering for Fabric Watch for all classes. fwAlarmsFilterSet fwAlarmsFilterShow Configuring alarm notifications on page 46 Set the following parameters for SFP, Fabric, Security, and Performance monitoring: thConfig Fabric monitoring guidelines and default settings on page 47 ClassArea type Security monitoring guidelines and default settings on page 50 Time base Threshold level Trigger (boundary level) Action (notification type) Buffer Performance monitoring guidelines and default settings on page 54 Enable or disable monitoring for the 10 Gbps and 16 Gbps SFPs and QSFPs. thMonitor SFP monitoring guidelines and default settings on page 52